MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 With transport that's based on Transmission Control Protocol (TCP), the outbound traffic from a VM to an RDP client flows through an Azure Virtual Desktop gateway.
 With RDP Shortpath, the outbound traffic flows directly between the session host and the RDP client over the internet.
 This configuration helps eliminate a hop and improve latency and the end-user experience.

-##### Assessment question

-Do you use RDP Shortpath to establish a UDP-based connection between your clients and session hosts?

 ##### Recommendations

-- To help improve latency and your end-user experience, use RDP Shortpath.
+- Use RDP Shortpath to help improve latency and your end-user experience.
 - Be aware of the availability of RDP Shortpath connection models.
 - Be aware of RDP Shortpath charges.

 ## Next steps

-Now that you've examined networking in Azure Virtual Desktop, investigate best practices for monitoring your infrastructure and workload.
+Now that you've examined networking and connectivity in Azure Virtual Desktop, investigate best practices for monitoring your infrastructure and workload.

 > [!div class="nextstepaction"]
 > [Monitoring](./monitoring.md)